Oktoberfest in Munich

 Over the following days of Oktoberfest, there are numerous important historical events.
 Some of the highlights include:

-The Wiesn church service, held at Marstall festival tent at 9.30am on Thursday 25th September, is a traditional ecumenical service where prayers are said for a peaceful Wiesn.
+The Wiesn church service, held at Marstall festival tent at 9.30am on Thursday 24th September, is a traditional ecumenical service where prayers are said for a peaceful Wiesn.
 Entry is free.

-The Wiesn landlords’ concert, will be held at Theresienwiese at 11am on Sunday 28th September, traditionally at the foot of the Bavaria statue.
+The Wiesn landlords’ concert, will be held at Theresienwiese at 11am on Sunday 27th September, traditionally at the foot of the Bavaria statue.
 This free concert gathers together all the big brass bands featuring in Oktoberfest for a rousing concert of songs and marches.

-A traditional gun salute will close the Oktoberfest on Sunday 5th October at 12 noon.
+A traditional gun salute will close the Oktoberfest on Sunday 4th October at 12 noon.
 Around 60 shooters in traditional dress gather on the steps below the Bavaria statue and salute to a traditional brass band.
 Every shot emits white smoke as black powder, rather than bullets, is fired.

-The history of Oktoberfest
+The history of Oktoberfest, beer festival in Munich

 The first Oktoberfest was held in 1810.
 Legend states is was originally put in place to celebrate a wedding between two royals.
 For five long days, prominent figures in society were invited to drink and dine in splendour in front of the Sendlinger Tor, one of the gates leading to Munich, surrounded by parades and live music.
 There was also a horse race around the meadow just outside the centre of Munich.